 Do not wait to record your family stories.
 You will not be sorry!

 Top / Featured Image: It’s not much of a challenge to find photos of audio cassettes; I went to my own flickr photos and found this less typical one spotted in East Vancouver as some kind of marker?
 This is my flickr photo by https://flickr.com/photos/cogdog/15190055683 shared under a Creative Commons (BY) license

-The post "Granny’s Stories– from Audio Tape to TapeWrite" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/07/grannys-stories-tapewrite/) on July 28, 2016.
+The post "Granny’s Stories– from Audio Tape to TapeWrite" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/07/grannys-stories-tapewrite/) on July 28, 2016.